sysprog21/rv32emu/README.md

 ```

 #### Build and run system emulation
-Build and run using default images (the default images will be fetched from [rv32emu-prebuilt](https://github.com/sysprog21/rv32emu-prebuilt) before running):
+Build and run using default images (the default images will be fetched from [rv32emu-prebuilt](https://github.com/sysprog21/rv32emu-prebuilt) before running).
+If `ENABLE_ARCH_TEST=1` was previously set, run `make distclean` before proceeding.
 ```shell
 $ make ENABLE_SYSTEM=1 system
 ```